devillexio/100-days-of-code/log.md

 **Thoughts:** Happy that I bought a couple of Golang books.
 It's been a few years since I've read programming books.
 I usually find them tedious and often outdated.
 Luckily with Golang's philosophy of keeping the language relatively simple and stable, the books are still very relevant even after a few years.

 **Link to work:** [sawtooth](https://github.com/devillexio/sawtooth)

+### Day 7: April 10, 2020

+**Today's Progress**: Took the day pretty easy and continued to read "The Go Programming Language."
+Interesting reading about the origin of #Golang and the language that inspired it

+**Thoughts:** I'm really enjoying learning about the origins of Golang and what I would describe as the ethos of the language.
+It really reminds me of why I fell in love with programming to begin with.